 All of this sounds a bit awkward, and it is.
-So Saxon has now come out with editions of the Algebra 1 and Algebra 2 designed to work specifically with their Geometry.
+So Saxon has now come out with editions of the Algebra 1 and Algebra 2 designed to work specifically with Saxon Geometry.
 Titles are the same but the covers differ, so watch carefully to make sure you get the correct editions.
 These are the fourth editions, so that should be the easiest way to properly identify them.

 There are plenty of word problems and practical applications throughout the text, and many problems incorporate algebra to help keep those skills current.

-Incremental instruction and continual review are also inherent to the Geometry text.
+Incremental instruction and continual review are also inherent to the Saxon Geometry text.
 Italicized numbers next to problems indicate the original lesson where the concept was originally taught, so students can easily review.
 Some concepts are reviewed in the Skills Bank at the back of the book and have "SB" in front of the number.
 (Note: I couldn't find any explanation of the "SB" to the student so this might need to be pointed out to them.)

 The content coverage is similar to other geometry courses, although it has a bit more trigonometry than some.
 Proofs are taught very early and used throughout the course.
-Constructions with straight edge and compass are taught as labs within the pertinent lessons.
+Constructions with a straight edge and a compass are taught as labs within the pertinent lessons.
 Other labs have students do such things as make and use a hypsometer, cut and trace triangles to investigate symmetry and patterns, create and use a spinner to conduct a probability experiment, and use the Geometry Sketching Software.

 Saxon Geometry is a challenging course.
-It really draws on higher level thinking skills more than some other courses... another reason why it might better suit students who have already completed Algebra 2.
+It really draws on higher-level thinking skills more than some other courses... another reason why it might better suit students who have already completed Algebra 2.